valignatev/heaven-and-hell/README.md

 ## Contribution

+Have trouble with installation?
+Found a bug?
+Want a new feature?
+Feel free to [open an issue](https://github.com/valignatev/heaven-and-hell/issues/new)!

+Want to fix a bug or add something new yourself?
+Feel free to submit pull request!

-Feel free to open issue, submit pull request or share it anywhere in the Internet :)
+Also, don't hesitate to share it anywhere in the Internet :)

 ## License